top of page

 In 1975, at eighty-one years old, she peacefully returned to Heaven.
 She was honored as the Saint Mother of ZhongHua and was laid to rest in Daxi Township, Taoyuan.

 The Mandate she carried still continues.
-Her name is still written on the Imperial Heavenly Form and spoken in the Tao transmission ceremony.
+Her name is still written on the Imperial Petition to Heaven and spoken in the Tao transmission ceremony.
 The mission to awaken souls has never stopped.

 The Teaching of the Nine-Leaf Lotus

 The Teaching of the Nine-Leaf Lotus comes from the Nine-Leaf Lotus Sutra (九蓮經), short for The Precious Scroll of the Nine-Leaf Lotus: Returning to the Origin in True Faith (皇極金丹九蓮正信歸真還鄉寶卷).
-It was written and passed down by the 9th Patriarch, Huang Dehui (黃德輝).
-In this sutra, he speaks of how to use the hidden portal—without ever pointing it out directly—to reach enlightenment.
+It was revealed by Heaven during the time of the 9th Patriarch, Huang Dehui (黃德輝).
+It shows how to use the hidden portal without naming it directly, guiding cultivators toward awakening.

-This is not just theory.
+This is how “returning to the highest path” becomes real in lived practice.
+It is not just theory.
 It is a living path, one that begins in the humble steps of daily life and leads all the way to the highest realms of Heaven.
-Among its most cherished truths is the unfolding of the Nine Lotus Ranks.
+Among its most cherished truths is the unfolding of the Nine Lotus Ranks (九品蓮台).

 The Nine Lotus Ranks